 The Channel Islanders would all go on to worse prisons in France and Germany, and though Clement Bourgaize and Archibald Tardif would see the liberation in the relatively comfortable confines of Saint-Denis Internment Camp, Alfred Baker had to experience surviving Buchenwald Concentration Camp.
 Alfred Howlett was fortunate enough to have had his sentence reduced and returned to Guernsey in January 1944.
 Philip Potier was let out of Fort de Villeneuve Prison on 30 April 1944 and apparently returned to the Channel Islands.
 Many of those who survived would suffer from a variety of chronic physical disabilities and post-traumatic stress disorders for the rest of their lives.

 Clairvaux Prison housed some notorious collaborators after the war, most notably fascist author Lucien Rebatet, whose post-war death sentence was later commuted to hard labour.
 Clairvaux continues to operate as a prison with space for 240 prisoners.
-There is a memorial plaque outside the prison commemorating Clairvaux political prisoners shot by the Nazis in 1941 and 1942.
+There is a memorial plaque in a field outside the prison grounds and former walls of the abbey, commemorating the 21 Clairvaux political prisoners shot by the Nazis in 1941 and 1942.

 Carr, Gilly; Sanders, Paul; Willmot Louise: Protest, Defiance and Resistance in the Channel Islands: German Occupation, 1940-1945, Bloomsbury Academic, London & New York, 2014.

 1039W14, Prison registry for Troyes Hauts-Clos Prison (Brehaut, Featherstone, Staples)

 1360W362, Prison Registry for Clairvaux (Le Feuvre, McCallen, Staples)

 The National Archives (TNA), Foreign Office (FO), War Office (WO):